10 Cybersecurity Best Practices for Protecting Your Business

 Let’s talk about your wireless network.
 If it’s insecure, you might leave the door wide open.
 Here’s how to lock it down:

-• Change Default Passwords: Many routers come with default usernames and passwords.
-One of the first things you should do is change these to strong, unique ones.
+- Change Default Passwords: Many routers come with default usernames and passwords.
+One of the first things you should do is replace these with stronger, more unique ones.

-• Use WPA3 Encryption: If your router supports it, use WPA3 security protocols.
+- Use WPA3 Encryption: If your router supports it, enable WPA3.
 This is the most secure Wi-Fi encryption, offering protection against unauthorised access.

-• Hide Your Network: Consider hiding the SSID, or network name, to make it less visible to outsiders.
+- Hide Your Network: Consider hiding the SSID (network name) to make it less visible to outsiders.
 While not foolproof, it can deter casual hackers.

-A solidly secured Wi-Fi network reduces the chances of someone using your internet for nefarious purposes and helps keep your data safe.
+A securely set up Wi-Fi network reduces the risk of others using your internet for malicious purposes and helps keep your data safe.

 6. Regularly Back Up Critical Data